 An auxiliary processor that reduces microprocessor overhead and increases system speed by executing certain math related functions.
-In Pentium systems the math coprocessor is built into the microprocessor.
+System with a Pentium[®] processor, the math coprocessor is built into the microprocessor.

 CPU: (CENTRAL PROCESSING UNIT)

 Also called the microprocessor.
 The "brain" of the computer, where program instructions and arithmetic operations are executed.